 LESSER was invited in 1974 by Gunther Schuller, the then President of New England Conservatory, to head NEC’s cello department.
 In 1983 he was named the school’s President, a position from which he retired in 1996 to return to performing and teaching.
 A high point of his tenure as President was the complete restoration of the 1000-seat Jordan Hall, one of the world's greatest acoustical spaces.

 Teaching has always been an important part of LESSER’s artistic activity.
 His former students, numbering in the hundreds, are soloists, orchestra section leaders and members, chamber musicians and teachers, active throughout the USA and in many other countries around the world.
+He taught summer courses regularly at the Banff Centre from 1998 to 2004 and continues at Orford Music in Quebec annually since 2001.
+He has also performed at taught at Verbier and in 2020 will participate at both the Perlman Music Program Chamber Music Workshop and the Heifetz Institute of Music.

 In September, 2005 LESSER was named “Chevalier du Violoncelle” by the Eva Janzer Memorial Cello Center at Indiana University.